What’s the difference between rent-stabilized and rent-controlled apartments?

 5. How can I find out if my apartment is a rent-stabilized unit?

 The only way to confirm 100% if your unit is regulated is to request your rental history from DHCR – the state agency in charge of rent-regulation.
 DHCR will mail you a physical copy of your rent history to your address – only the existing tenant can request this.
 In the history you’ll be able to see if your unit is stabilized and what the legal rent is.
 Make sure what you’re paying matches with what’s on the record.
 There are cases where tenants learn about overcharges.
-This is illegal and landlords are required to pay treble damages if they are caught doing this.
+This is illegal.
 Know the status of your apartment and request your rental history!

 6. What is a preferential rent?
 Is this normal?